 Prior to Fonterra, Nicole managed strategic relationships at Vector; was General Manager for Policy and Safety at KiwiRail, General Manager Risk and Strategy at Toll NZ, and General Manager Health, Safety and Environment at Tranz Rail.
 She also has experience with WorkCover Queensland and ACC, and was Health and Injury Prevention manager at Fletcher Challenge Forests.

-Mike Hargreaves – Acting General Manager, Better Regulation
+Mike Hargreaves – General Manager, Better Regulation and Legal

 Mike joined the Department of Labour's legal team in 2002 as a solicitor, becoming a senior solicitor in 2006.

 In these roles, Mike prosecuted many cases under the Health and Safety in Employment Act, including the Sir Edmund Hillary Outdoor Pursuits Centre following the Mangatepopo canyoning tragedy in 2008.
 Mike became the Director Litigation for the Department of Labour in 2009.
 Mike was previously in private practice in Taranaki.